Larsosterholt/mas417_project/README.md

 # Project Setup Instructions

-This guide will walk you through the process of setting up the environment, cloning the project, and installing the required packages.

 1. **Create and Activate a New Conda Environment**:
    - Open your command line interface and run: